BlaqueDevs/se-assignment-day-5-technical-writing-and-review-crispusomollo/README.md

 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?

+a.
+Surveys and Questionnaires
+b.
+Interviews or Focus Groups
+c.
+Engage during presentation by asking questions that will help gauge the audience comprehension.
+d.
+Review questions, feedback, or support tickets from the audience to identify common gaps in understanding.
+e.
+Check metrics like time spent on pages or sections frequently revisited to gauge their interest.
+f.
+Including a short quiz or knowledge check at the beginning of the document or session.
+g.
+Begin with a summary of the topic and progressively dive into details based on audience response.

+---

 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?

 ## 5. Why is it important to use plain language instead of technical jargon in your writing?